RoachCoach123/reading-notes/README.md

 ![line_1508651342463](https://user-images.githubusercontent.com/104711302/169948146-c35affe5-acab-4f21-970b-4eb869fce3df.jpeg)
-Beside the inspiring quotes mentioned above, I also want to remind myself to work hard and pour everything I have into this program so that I may land a job in Japan.
-This is a picture of me and my younger brother back when I was stationed in U.S. Naval Yokosuka, Japan.
-Really loved it and eversince got back home here in Seattle,I really dreaming of moving back and that is one of my motivation to move on.
+Beside the inspiring quotes mentioned above, I also want to remind myself to work hard and pour everything I have into this program so that I may be able to move back and land a job in Japan.
+This is a picture of me and my younger brother visiting me back when I was stationed in U.S. Naval Yokosuka.
+Loved it and really want to move back there and find a good job.